-By analyzing the heatmaps, you will know the behavior of people visiting your page and elements distracting them like blog posts, navigation links, or ads that shouldn’t be there.
+By analyzing the heatmaps, you will know the behavior of people visiting your page and the elements distracting them like blog posts, navigation links, or ads that shouldn’t be there.
 (We’ll discuss it later.)

-In addition to the heatmaps analysis, the scrollmaps will show you how much percentage of your landing page visitor scrolls.
+In addition to the heatmaps analysis, the scroll maps will show you how much percentage of your landing page visitor scrolls.
 It will help you to get an idea of where attention drops off, what content you need to serve, and how to prioritize them.

-Above both steps will tell you where you are getting stuck and how to eliminate those issues.
+Both steps will tell you where you are getting stuck and how to eliminate those issues.

-if you are running a paid marketing campaign for your product not performing well at specific age group (not getting the conversions), then you can rethink your strategies to get a better result.
+if you are running a paid marketing campaign for your product not performing well at a specific age group (not getting the conversions), then you can rethink your strategies to get a better result.

 Another one is here.

-There are be many circumstances and reasons making people leave your page without getting a convert and you can easily find that with this method.
+There are many circumstances and reasons making people leave your page without getting a convert and you can easily find that with this method.